 Flush the idea of a 9-to-5 job.
 The traditional workday just doesn’t have to exist in the era of mobile devices.
 We should all be using these technologies to get some daylight back for ourselves.
 Learn to embrace early-morning and after-hours emails or projects so that you can have some daytime hours free to spend with your kids, with your pet or doing whatever you want.
-In today’s world, when you do your work doesn’t matter as long as you get it done (here’s a few tips to master working from home).
+In today’s world, when you do your work doesn’t matter as long as you get it done.

 Not working doesn’t mean not available.
 We aren’t advocating never unplugging, but reassure your boss that just because you need Friday to spend with your kids doesn’t mean you’re not available at all.
 Your flexible schedule shouldn’t come at the expense of those who keep more standard work hours.
 Keep tabs on your email and allow yourself to be available by cell in the event that something really needs your attention.